Index21/indexchain-privacypolicy/privacy_policy.md

 ## Contact Information

-For any questions or concerns regarding the privacy policy, please send us an email to Indexchain67@gmail.com.
+For any questions or concerns regarding the privacy policy, please send us an email to Indexchain67@gmail.com or contact us on signal via +44 7538 054669